April 16, 2019

 HyperDocs in Action

-There are ultimately an unlimited number of approaches educators can take towards designing and implementing HyperDocs in their classroom.
-And one must always carefully consider the way in which the students will engage in the digital space and the role that offline, face to face instruction, group work or whole class discussion will fit into the context of a HyperDoc.
+There is ultimately an unlimited number of approaches educators can take towards designing and implementing HyperDocs in their classroom.
+And one must always carefully consider the way in which the students will engage in the digital space, and the role that offline, face-to-face instruction, group work, or whole class discussion will fit into the context of a HyperDoc.
 While it may be possible to provide the lesson or experience in a structured, digital, HyperDoc environment, the approach to implementation and the intention of the experience is one that can only be determined by the teacher.
-The same HyperDoc in two different classrooms, with two unique populations of students and two different teachers can and likely should result in a different experience that is carefully crafted by the teacher with the intention.
+The same HyperDoc in two different classrooms, with two unique populations of students, and two different teachers can and likely should result in a different experience that is carefully crafted by the teacher with the intention.

-If HyperDocs and the meaningful, intentional use of Google Drive and G Suite sound like they could be a valuable additional to your classroom, consider joining EdTechTeacher this summer in a two day HyperDocs workshop in Boston, Massachusetts.
-Learn more at edtechteacher.org/summer
+If HyperDocs and the meaningful, intentional use of Google Drive and G Suite sound like they could be a valuable addition to your classroom, consider joining EdTechTeacher this summer in a two day HyperDocs workshop in Boston, Massachusetts.
+Learn more at edtechteacher.org/summer.